chanon-kr/Shared_Function/README.md

     - from 0.3.18, will roll back if job fail, except Google BigQuery
   - Can't read Store Procedure in PostGreSQL will solve this in later version
   - Will working with Oracle Database in later version
-  - Denpendecies and Sample of use => https://github.com/chanon-kr/Shared_Function/blob/main/samples/database.ipynb
+  - Dependecies and Sample of use => https://github.com/chanon-kr/Shared_Function/blob/main/samples/database.ipynb

 ***
 ### sharepoint